Utah vs. Oregon Pac-12 Championship NCAA Football Odds, Plays and Insights | December 3, 2021

 Oregon Stats and Trends

-- The Ducks covered the spread in their only game when underdogs by 3 points or more.
+- This year, the Ducks won ATS in their only game as an underdog of 3 points or more.

-- Oregon's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Oregon's games this year have hit the over on six of 11 set point totals (54.5%).

-- In games that Oregon picks up over 324.9 yards, the team is 5-6 against the spread and 10-1 overall.
+- Oregon is 5-6 against the spread and 10-1 overall when the team churns out over 324.9 yards.

-- This year the Ducks have 11 turnovers, one fewer than the Utes have takeaways (12).
+- The Ducks have turned the ball over 11 times, one fewer times than the Utes have forced turnovers (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.